 2-.
 Adjust the stitch length depending on the sewing material you are going to use.
 When the stitch length is long, simply loosen the needle length screw.
 When the stitch length is short, the seam moves up.

 3-.
-If you are working on a thick material or object, the pressure should increase.
-At this point, the tension spring nut can be tightened to increase the tension spring tension, thereby increasing the pressure foot pressure and vice versa.
+If you are working with a thicker material the pressure required will also increase.
+When this happens the tension spring nut can be tightened.
+This will increase the tension spring’s tension and apply more pressure to the pressure foot and vice versa.

 If you have a high budget and will be sewing leather non-stop, the ideal sewing machine would be a walking foot sewing machine.
 However, if your budget is less than a few hundred dollars and you are handy, you might want to check a cobbler sewing machine.
 They do wonders and will last you a lifetime.